lkiunga/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication
+Decentralized authentication means authentication is performed by multiple parties rather than a single central authority.
 ## Amazon Cognito
 **Amazon Cognito** is a cloud-based authentication, authorization, and user management service provided by Amazon Web Services (AWS).
 It is designed to help developers build web and mobile applications that require user sign-up, sign-in, and access control.</br>